eunji0116/Machine-Learning-Project/Projects/Naive_bayes_tutorial/README.md

-It's the tutorial that's about Naive Bayes.
+It's the tutorial about Naive Bayes.